 The physical (building, desks, books, IT hardware) assets of a school are only part of the puzzle though, the remaining pieces of the puzzle are the school’s digital assets, its data (student records, digital lesson plans, coursework).
 So why do some schools not value these “digital assets” as much as they do the physical?

 Insurance by its most simple definition is taking action to provide protection against a possible eventuality.
-Data backup and disaster recovery are strategies that all organizations, not just schools, must adopt to ensure the safety of their digital assets – they are insurance policies.
+Data backup and disaster recovery are strategies that all organisations, not just schools, must adopt to ensure the safety of their digital assets – they are insurance policies.

 Regardless of what data there is within an environment, there will be different stakeholders who will attribute value to data in different ways; factors which should be taken into account when a review of data management policies takes place.
 For example, a School Business Manager may be most concerned if they lost internal emails, SIMs data or FMS data; a teacher if they lost lesson plans; a student if they lost their coursework.
 While a school may not take responsibility for the loss or recovery of student data, having an intact backup of all data is the only way to securely protect each stakeholder from a potential loss.